satya29m3/opencv-c-image-processing/README.md

 # opencv-c-image-processing
-image processing c++ task by satya for team Ares Recruitment
+this file includes the basic image processing techniques in C++ language